 29.2.
 In the event any section, subsection, sentence, clause, or phrase of this Agreement is held to be invalid, or unconstitutional, the parties will bargain a replacement that to the extent legally allowable, serves the same purpose as the severed language.
 If an Agreement on suitable replacement language is not reached within 30 calendar days of the first meeting, interest arbitration on that issue may be initiated by either party.

+TA: 04-18-17

 30.0.
 Term of Agreement - Termination